DamonMd/css-options/README.md

 - To import a specific style, defined inside a class, you use the name of the import followed by dot (.) followed by the class name.
 So, if the button.module.css contains styles for .btnPrimary the syntax will be buttonStyles.btnPrimary

 - One thing that CSS modules allow, and CSS not, is extending one CSS class with another.
 In other words, you can let one class inherit styles from another.
 As a result, you don’t have to write the same chunk of CSS multiple times.
 Instead, you can create a “base” class with all default styles.

+- Components using css modules have the prefix of 'Module'
+- css modules are located in the CSS directory
+- The button.module.css file takes advantage of the 'compose' property within css modules wherein there is a standard button style and the others inherit those properties and overwrite specific attributes